joszuijderwijk/personal-website/_posts/2025-07-06-berendblokje.md

 Questions or interested?
 Check out [berendblokje.nl](https://berendblokje.nl) or email me at `info [at] berendblokje [dot] nl`.

+You can follow me at [Facebook](https://www.facebook.com/people/Berend-Blokje/61578328245293/) or [Instagram](https://www.instagram.com/berendblokje/).

 ---
 👉 The set was featured in the [Algemeen Dagblad](https://www.ad.nl/utrecht/dankzij-jos-27-kan-iedereen-nu-de-utrechtse-skyline-van-lego-bouwen~a909f48d7/) (AD).